Valentina Grizodubova: World War II

-In September 1942, the 101st Long-Range Aviation Regiment was placed at the disposal of the Central HQ of the Partisan Movement.
-The unit flew more than 1,850 sorties to partisan-held areas, delivering about 1,500 tons of arms and ammunition and hundreds of tons of radio equipment, printing presses, film cameras, and reading matter for Soviet partisan leaders.
+In September 1942 the 101st Long-Range Aviation Regiment was placed at the disposal of the Central HQ of the Partisan Movement.
+The unit flew more than 1,850 sorties to partisan-held areas, delivering about 1,500 tons of arms and ammunition and hundreds of tons of radio equipment, printing presses, film cameras, and reading material for Soviet partisan leaders.
 The Regiment also evacuated 2,500 wounded partisans and homeless orphans.
 However, poor airstrips and enemy fighters were a constant threat to the Li-2s and their crews.
 On Grizodubova's initiative, by March 1943 partisans had built an improved airstrip on the right bank of the Dnieper, where up to a dozen aircraft could be parked in daytime.
 On 27 May 1944 her regiment was awarded the honorific title Krasnosel'skiy for participating to break the siege of Leningrad.
 By the time Grizodubova was recalled to Moscow, in June 1944, she had flown about 200 sorties.
 Two months later, on 30 August, the 101st Long-Range Aviation Regiment was awarded the Order of the Red Banner and, later, the honorific of "Guards".